 Luis Rubio is chairman of CIDAC (Center of Research for Development), an independent research institution devoted to the study of economic and political policy issues.
 He is a prolific writer on political, economic and international subjects.
 Before joining CIDAC, in the 1970's he was planning director of Citibank in Mexico and served as an adviser to Mexico's Secretary of the Treasury.
 He served in the board of directors of The Human Rights Commission of the Federal District and is member of the Trilateral Commission.

-Rubio serves on the board of directors of The Human Rights Commission of the Federal District, writes a weekly column for Reforma and is a frequent contributor to The Washington Post, The Wall Street Journal, and The Los Angeles Times.
-In 1993 he was given the Dag Hammarksjold award and in 1998 the National Journalism Award for op-de pieces.
-He is author and editor of thirty seven books, including Mexico's Dilemma: The Political Origins of Economic Crisis; Political Reform: Necessary Component of Modernity; and Sovereignty and Free Trade.
-His most recent book is titled Tres Ensayos.
-Fobaproa, Privatización y TLC.
+Rubio writes a weekly column for Reforma and his opinions and analyses ofthen appear in major newspapers such as The Washington Post, The Wall Street Journal, and The Los Angeles Times.
+Winner of the APRA award, in 1993 he was given the Dag Hammarksjold award and in 1998 the National Journalism Award for op-de pieces.
+He is author and editor of forty eight books, including Mexico's Dilemma: The Political Origins of Economic Crisis; his latest book, published by the Wilson Center, is A Mexican Utopia: The Rule of Law is Possible.
 He holds a diploma in Financial Management and his MA and PhD in political science are from Brandeis University.

 - High Res Photo (1.2 MB)